 In the year ending 2019-20 Q1, train operators were attributed with just over half of the cancellations that occurred.
-Network Rail was attributed with 27.8% of cancellations for infrastructure and network management issues and 17.1% for external2 incidents.
+Network Rail was attributed with 27.8% of cancellations for infrastructure and network management issues and 17.1% for external incidents.

-Figure 2.2: Proportion of Cancellations by responsibility category, Great Britain, 2019-20 Q1 MAA (Table 3.68)
+Figure 2.2: Proportion of Cancellations by responsibility category, Great Britain, 2019-20 Q1 MAA